MarvieEJr/MarvieEJr/README.md

 # What's Up, Everyone! 🤜🏾🤛🏾

 Welcome to my GitHub!
-I am Marvin Evans Jr., a senior student hoping to push the needle of software development even further.
+I am Marvin Evans, Jr., a recent graduate hoping to push the needle of software development even further.

 ## 🧐 More About Me